43 Phil. 873 (1922)

 On December 12, 1918, the plaintiff contracted his services to Tan Liuan and Co., as superintendent of an oil factory which the latter contemplated establishing in this city.
 The period of the contract extended over two years from the date mentioned; and the salary was to be at the rate of P600 per month during the first year and P700 per month during the second, with electric light and water for domestic consumption, and a residence to live in, or in lieu thereof P60 per month.

-At the time this agreement was made, the machinery for the factory had not been acquired, though ten expellers had been ordered from the U.S. as agreed, for any reason the machinery failed to arrived in the city of Manila for the period of six months from the date given, the contract may be canceled by the party of the second part.
+At the time this agreement was made, the machinery for the factory had not been acquired, though ten expellers had been ordered from the U.S. as agreed, for any reason the machinery failed to arrive in the city of Manila for the period of six months from the date given, the contract may be canceled by the party of the second part.

 The machinery stated in the contract did not arrive in the city of Manila within the six months succeeding the making of the contract, and other equipment necessary for the factory.
 On June 28, 1919, the defendants informed the plaintiff that they had decided to rescind the contract effective June 30th.
 The plaintiff thereupon instituted this action to recover damages in the amount of P13,000, covering salary and perquisites due and to become due under the contract.